cultbaus/CBT/README.md

 # Quick Start

+I'll preface this section saying that, at the time of writing, this is still very much in development, and all releases should be considered unstable.
+There *will* be breaking changes that will not have migration support.
+You have been warned!

 Add the repository to your custom repos list in Dalamud -> Settings -> Experimental: `https://raw.githubusercontent.com/cultbaus/MyDalamudPlugins/main/repo.json`, then install the plugin.
 Use `/cbt` to configure.

 # Prior Art